Get News & Updates Directly To Your Inbox

-In other words, if it’s pretty clear that a medical condition is life threatening, then your only choice may be to go to the nearest emergency room.
-Some examples of emergency care include having chest pain or other signs of a heart attack or stroke, a deep wound that is bleeding a lot and heavily, a severe burn, or a serious head, neck or back injury.
+In other words, if it’s pretty clear that a medical condition is life threatening, then you probably need to go to the nearest emergency room.
+Some examples of emergency care include having chest pain or other signs of a heart attack or stroke, a deep wound that is bleeding heavily, a severe burn, or a serious head, neck or back injury.

-Hospital ER – If you know which nearby hospitals are in your health plan’s network, you can ask the ambulance to go there.
-If not, they will take you to the closest ER or one best equipped to take care of your emergency.
+Hospital ER – If you know which nearby hospitals are in your health plan’s network, you can ask the ambulance driver to take you there.
+If not, you'll be taken to the closest ER or one best equipped to take care of your emergency.

 Freestanding ER - Not all ERs are located at hospitals.
 If the word EMERGENCY is part of a facility name, chances are you’re at an ER, even if it isn’t part of a hospital.
 Freestanding ERs are equipped like an ER and are staffed with ER doctors.
 They treat many life-threatening or disabling conditions.

-Be aware that these ERs’ costs may be much higher than other options, just as if you went to the ER at a hospital.
-And unless the facility is part of a bigger hospital system, it may not be in your health plan’s network.
-Very few of them contract with insurers.
+Be aware that costs for services at freestanding ERs may be much higher than other options.
+In fact, the costs can be as much as if you went to the ER at a hospital.
+Unless the facility is part of a bigger hospital system, it may not be in your health plan’s network.
+Very few of them contract with insurance providers.

-Here are some ways to know if you are at a freestanding ER.
-Freestanding ERs:
+Here are some ways to know if you're at one.
+Freestanding ERs are:

-Life and death situations don’t come often, but if you’re ever in the position to need an ER, you’ll know how to make the best choices for care.
-If you have questions on what your BCBSOK health plan covers, call the number on the back of your member ID card.
+Life and death situations don’t happen often, but if you ever need an ER, you’ll know how to make the best choice for care.
+If you have questions about what your BCBSOK health plan covers, call the number on the back of your member ID card.